 Before you start tearing your hair out buying little toys for all those little people, might we suggest a few gifts that the whole family will love.
 Continue reading “Best Gifts for Families”

-It’s easy enough to pretend the Elf on the Shelf is not a thing when your kids are little.
-Maybe you pass by them in the store, tell your kids those are dolls, and move on with your life.
+Along time I asked myself- should I do the Elf on the Shelf with my kids?
+I decided against it- it’s just so extra– and for a long time it was easy enough to pull off.
+It’s relatively simple to decide not to do the Elf on the Shelf when your kids are little.
+Maybe you pass by them in the store, tell your kids those are just elf on the shelf toys, and move on with your life.
 Maybe you have vowed never to take up with that foul creature.
 Maybe you’re just bitter you aren’t the marketing genius that came up with that thing.
-Whatever the case may be, you’re probably okay skipping the elf without anyone knowing the difference.
+Whatever the case may be, you’ve probably been okay skipping the elf without anyone knowing the difference.

 I knew “all the kids” in Lila’s class had elves, and had even successfully fielded some questions about why we didn’t get one at our house.
 Santa knew Lila was nice enough already without sending an elf to spy on her, and all the elves were visiting other kids this year.
 She accepted it cheerfully enough and I thought we were out of the woods.

-So we wrote a letter to Santa asking what the hold-up was in the elf department.
+We wrote a letter to Santa asking what the hold-up was in the elf department.
 Lila requested he “find a solution and send an elf to this house by Friday.”
 (She told me to write that part in a stern voice.)
-So it looks like I’m heading to Target and trying to find an elaborate backstory as to why her elf took so long to get here.
+Then I headed off to Target and worked on finding an elaborate backstory for why her elf took so long to get here.

 So for others who might find themselves in a similar situation…we’ve compiled this list of resources to help you.
 Or not.
 Because, despite what our kids would have us believe, you are still in charge and you can do what you want to.